awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecs.md

     InstancePort: 8080
 ```

-If your environment is running in a custom VPC that you created, Elastic Beanstalk takes care of the rest\.
+If your environment is running in a custom [Amazon Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/) \(Amazon VPC\) that you created, Elastic Beanstalk takes care of the rest\.
 In a default VPC, you need to configure your instance's security group to allow ingress from the load balancer\.
 Add a second configuration file that adds an ingress rule to the security group:

 **`.ebextensions/elb-ingress.config`**